 My daughter tells me she has not one single memory of ever being made to feel “less than” while camping.
 She in fact feels quite at home in that world and feels that campers are indeed some of the most open people in the world.
 That has been her experience, but it is not everyone’s.
 If I pulled into a campground flying a Rebel flag, as black friends of mine recently did with their three beautiful boys, I would turn around so fast your head would spin off.
 I would not ask my daughter to spend her day under that symbol of oppression and think that was okay.

 All my daughter’s camping experiences have been good ones but not all of her “black girl out in the world just trying to live my life” experiences have been.
 Systemic racism is a thing.
 Sorry, white friends, but it is.
 Just saying that it is not, doesn’t make it so.
 There are other things too, but that’s not what we’re talking about right now.
 Although we have come a long way, we are not there yet as a country.
-It is out there in insidious and overt forms.
+It is out there in insidious and covert forms.
 It takes our children down.
 It makes them constantly aware of themselves in ways most white people cannot even imagine.
 Their driving.
 How and where a woman holds her pocketbook.
 What you’re putting in your grocery cart.
 A late bill can feel like a failure for the whole community and not just an oversight.
 The feeling of constantly proving yourself gets exhausting.

 There is a shame attached to walking into a designer pocketbook store, after having saved for months to buy that dream bag, and the two college-aged white sales girls behind the counter never bother to look up and ask if there is something you would like to see.

-A chunk of the soul is extracted when makeup shopping with your white girlfriends and you break off to find the darker tones and are shadowed by store security while your friends roam the store freely.
+A chunk of the soul is extracted when makeup shopping with your white girlfriends and you break off to find the darker tones and are shadowed by store security while your white friends roam the store freely.

 There is humiliation when the high school boy across from the lunch table announces to the whole room, for no particular reason, that you are so dark you could be considered purple.
 What?
 I ‘m just eating lunch here!